kesondrakey/kesondrakey.github.io/fluxtower1test.md

 <i></i>

 <div class="summary-box">
-    <strong>Note:</strong> This is a general location for Western Indiana for comparison.
+    <strong>Note:</strong> This is based on a general western Indiana location
 </div>

 <!-- Your existing HTML content starts here -->